 Rod recently retired as chair of the County Board of Supervisors and Transit Board after 23 years in elected office.
 He chairs transit projects at the local, regional, state, national and international level and is credited with returning rail to the Valley.
 He is currently on the corporate boards of the San Jose National Bank and Empire Broadcasting Corporation as well as numerous community associations.
 He has served as chair of over 50 local and national organizations.
 The main San Jose train station is dedicated the San Jose Diridon Station.
-Rod was the 1983 College of Business Distinguished Alumnus Award recipient and a charter member of our Association.
+Rod was the 1983 Lucas College and Graduate School of Business Distinguished Alumnus Award recipient and a charter member of our Association.
 He served as our Association's President for two terms from 1996 to 1998 and currently serves on our Executive Committee as Past President.

 In May 2004, Dyrdahl was named "Best Marketing Executive" by the American Business Awards for her work in helping transform Adobe's brand into new markets, and she later oversaw the marketing and communications efforts related to Adobe's 2005 acquisition of Macromedia, Incorporated.
 She joined Adobe in 1994 as a founding member of the Home and Office Products Division, where she led worldwide marketing for consumer and small and medium business products, and was promoted to her current position in 2000.

 Prior to joining Adobe, Dyrdahl was director of worldwide sales operations at Claris Corporation, the software subsidiary of Apple Computer Incorporated, and held several marketing management positions at Hewlett-Packard Company.